Oscar-winning Little Miss Sunshine actor Alan Arkin dies aged 89

 The film – also starring Steve Carell, Toni Collette and Bryan Cranston – would also take home a writing award at the Oscars following four nominations.

-Born in New York City in 1934, he moved to Los Angeles when he was 11.
+Born in New York City in 1934 to Russian-German Jewish immigrant parents, Arkin moved to Los Angeles when he was 11.

 He studied acting at Los Angeles City College, California State University and Bennington College in Vermont, and married a fellow student, Jeremy Yaffe.